Bicycles are not considered vehicles under Arkansas state law (§27-49-219).

 Arkansas state law does not prohibit riding a bike on the sidewalk.
 However, if you choose to do so, please be considerate of pedestrians.

-NOTE: Some cities, such as Bentonville and Fayetteville, prohibit riding on the sidewalk.
+NOTE: Some cities, such as Bentonville, prohibit riding on the sidewalk.
+In Fayetteville, you may ride on the sidewalk unless the sidewalk abuts a building.

 Arkansas state law makes no provisions for cyclists to behave differently than a motorist at stop signs, red lights, etc., even if/when a traffic light fails to detect a cyclists' presence and change accordingly.